MaterializeInc/materialize/misc/helm-charts/testing/README.md

 kubectl edit deployment metrics-server -n kube-system
 ```

-Look for the args section in the deployment and add the following:
+Then, look for the args section in the deployment and add the following:

 ```yml
     args: